 Unearned revenue arises when assets are recognized before revenue recognition criteria have been satisfied.
-The unearned revenue for LCE consists of enrollment application fees received in the current year which pertains to the next school year.
+The unearned revenue for EAA consists of materials fees received in the current year which pertains to the next school year.

 15. Deferred Outflow of Resources and Deferred Inflow of Resources